 I chose the program due to the immersive experience it gave me in 3 cities in 3 continents, and also because of the 3 degrees.
-Employment opportunities abroad were my primary driver to pursue my education abroad, along with the exposure of immersing myself in an unfamiliar territory, living far away from home.
+Employment opportunities abroad were my primary driver to pursue my education abroad, along with the exposure of immersing myself in unfamiliar territory, living far away from home.
 I thought that would help me develop as a person better.

 What’s your general feedback on the program?
 Would you like to share any particular experience during the program?

 The feedback has been very good from students, parents, employers, and professors.
 This is a pioneering setup in the world of higher education and what started off as an experiment has paid off well.

 The program gave me the opportunity to go on business trips in Argentina and Japan which, along with competitions in Hong Kong and the Netherlands were a highlight of my program.

 What’s your feedback on studying abroad at the undergraduate level?